colleen547/leaflet-challenge/README.md

    * Include popups that provide additional information about the earthquake when clicking a marker.

-   * Create a legend that will provide context for your map data.
+   * Create a legend that will provide context for the map data.

-   * Your visualization should look something like the map below.
+   * The visualization should look something like the map below.

 - - -